 The last dimension of our AWS high availability guide is storage services.
 Amazon Storage Services comprise reliable, scalable, and secure cloud storage services like Amazon Simple Storage Service (S3), Amazon Elastic File System (EFS), Amazon FSx, and Amazon Elastic Book Store (EBS).

-• Amazon FSx is a feature-rich, high-performance file system in the cloud.
-Amazon FSx protects your data against component failure by automatically replicating it inside or across AWS Availability Zones, continually monitoring for hardware faults, and immediately replacing infrastructure components or switching to a stand-by file server in the case of a failure.
+- Amazon FSx is a high-performance file system that protects data by replicating it within or across AWS Availability Zones, monitoring for faults, and automatically switching to a standby server in case of failure.

 Conclusion